Gary Berntsen

-Gary Berntsen (born July 23, 1957) is an American former Central Intelligence Agency (CIA) career officer who served in the Directorate of Operations between October 1982 and June 2005.
-During his time at the CIA, he served as a CIA Station Chief on three occasions and led several of the CIA’s most important counterterrorism deployments including the United States’ response to the East Africa Embassy bombings and the 9/11 attacks.
-Notable and extremely rare possessing both, Berntsen was awarded the Distinguished Intelligence Medal in 2000 and the Intelligence Star in 2004.
+Gary Berntsen (born July 23, 1957) is an American former Central Intelligence Agency career officer.
+During his time at the CIA, he served as a Station Chief on three occasions and led several counterterrorism deployments including the United States’ response to the East Africa Embassy bombings and the 9/11 attacks.
+He was awarded the Distinguished Intelligence Medal in 2000 and the Intelligence Star in 2004.

-He ran for the US Senate in 2010 for Chuck Schumer's seat, but lost the Republican primary to Jay Townsend, who in turn lost the general election.
+He later ran for the US Senate in 2010 for Chuck Schumer's seat, but lost the Republican primary to Jay Townsend, who in turn lost the general election.

 Early life and education

 Berntsen grew up in Smithtown, Long Island, a suburb of New York City.
-When Berntsen was seventeen, he tried to join the United States Army but his parents would not sign the enlistment contract.
-He waited until his eighteenth birthday when he decided to enlist in the Air Force.
-Berntsen served for four years as a Crash Firefighter in the Air Force, including tours in Alaska and Korea.
-During his time in the United States Air Force he became obsessed with educating himself by reading biographies and enrolling in the Air Force's self-study program, acing several courses.
-Berntsen also spent much of his time in the gym or skydiving.
-After Berntsen's time as a firefighter he became a full-time college student graduating from the University of New Mexico with a Bachelor of Arts in Political Science and a minor in Russian Studies.
+When he was seventeen he tried to enlist in the United States Army, but his parents refused to sign the enlistment contract.
+He instead joined the Air Force after turning eighteen.
+During his Air Force enlistment, Berntsen served for four years as a Crash Firefighter, including tours in Alaska and South Korea.
+After completing his enlistment in the Air Force, he became a full-time college student, graduating from the University of New Mexico with a Bachelor of Arts in Political Science and a minor in Russian Studies.
 He attended the U.S. Marine Corps Platoon Leader Class for two summers.
-However, before he was commissioned in the Marine Corps, he was recruited into the CIA.
+However, before he was commissioned in the Marine Corps, he was recruited into the CIA, joining the organization in 1982.